oncleben31/ha-pool_pump/README.md

 * Automatically adjusts the runs to sunrise and sunset.
 * Initialises an entity (`pool_pump.schedule`) that shows the current or next run of the pool pump.
-* Support for a water level sensor to specify an entity that indicates if the pool has reached a critical water level in which case the pool pump should not run at all.
+* Optional: Support for a water level sensor to specify an entity that indicates if the pool has reached a critical water level in which case the pool pump should not run at all.